sabbir-rupom/akaash-rest-api/README.md

 ```
 127.0.0.1	akaash.test
 ```
-* Restart your apache server [Note: *change your php.ini file if any module is missing.
+* Restart your apache server [Note: *update your php.ini file if any module is missing.
 Check the apache logs if you get any unknown error*]
+* [**NOTE**] If you are having trouble installing memcache in your system, simply follow [ this guide ](https://commaster.net/content/installing-memcached-windows)
+  * If your windows is 64bit and PHP version 7.2, use the ts version of `php-7.2.x_memcache.dll` as module extension
+  * Use the binary version of `memcached-win64-1.4.*.zip` to install memcache server.
+Follow the instructions accordingly.

 **For linux (Ubuntu)**